DePaul vs. Chicago State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 DePaul Performance Insights

-- The Blue Demons have a -114 scoring differential, falling short by 10.4 points per game.
-They're putting up 66.6 points per game to rank 330th in college basketball and are giving up 77 per outing to rank 308th in college basketball.
+- The Blue Demons' -114 scoring differential (being outscored by 10.4 points per game) is a result of scoring 66.6 points per game (330th in college basketball) while giving up 77.0 per contest (308th in college basketball).

-- DePaul records 31.1 rebounds per game (350th in college basketball) while conceding 36.5 per contest to its opponents.
-It is outrebounded by 5.4 boards per game.
+- DePaul loses the rebound battle by 5.4 boards on average.
+It records 31.1 rebounds per game, which ranks 350th in college basketball, while its opponents pull down 36.5 per contest.

-- The Blue Demons' 86.5 points per 100 possessions on offense rank 322nd in college basketball, and the 100 points they allow per 100 possessions rank 342nd in college basketball.
+- The Blue Demons rank 322nd in college basketball by averaging 86.5 points per 100 possessions on offense, and defensively are 342nd in college basketball, allowing 100.0 points per 100 possessions.

-- DePaul has lost the turnover battle by 2.4 turnovers per game, committing 13.6 (310th in college basketball action) while forcing 11.2 (259th in college basketball).
+- DePaul loses the turnover battle by 2.4 per game, committing 13.6 (310th in college basketball) while its opponents average 11.2.

 Chicago State Performance Insights

-- Chicago State and its opponents have been relatively even in the turnover battle.
-The Cougars commit 13.5 per game (305th in college basketball) and force 14.3 (52nd in college basketball).
+- Chicago State has committed 13.5 turnovers per game (305th in college basketball) while forcing 14.3 (52nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.